noraracht/CONSULT/README.md

 ```

 ###### Output:
 Replace "$DBNAME" above with your preferred database name.
 Reference library will be created in the same directory where script is ran.
 If this working directory already contains a database with the same name software will throw an exception.
-This feature is included to prevent existing database from being overwritten.
+This feature is included to prevent existing databases from being overwritten.

  ### Query search
 To query a set of sequences against reference use the CONSULT command: